aravinthraj98/hotel-booking-application/README.md

 **To be done**
-need to add view booking status for user improve Ui
+need to add view booking status for user, improve Ui

 **installation**